 "Yes.
 Your son."
 Minato sat heavily and Fugaku took a breath before continuing.
 There was no good way to explain what had happened...what was happening.
 "He's not well.
-He didn't seem to recognize anyone in Konoha and was immediately defensive.
+Naruto was in a state of complete confusion when I found him.
+He didn't seem to recognize Konoha and was immediately defensive when I approached him.
 I had to incapacitate him."

-"What would do this?"
+"What would do that?
+The confusion, I mean."
 Minato asked as he looked sadly at the smaller version of himself lying still in the bed.
 They had just got him back.
 He wasn't supposed to be like this.
 Damaged like this.

 "Genjutsu.
 Long term genjutsu.
 We've seen it in a few small cases during interrogation sessions that went on for slightly too long, but never to this magnitude."
 Fugaku frowned.
 You didn't do this to children and the extent of the damage he couldn't even be sure.
 The boy was defensive and terrified.
 It almost seemed like he had been in the genjutsu for longer than he had been in the real world.
 And sadly, that could all too easily be the truth.

 "How long would you judge it to be?"
 Minato was sure he didn't want the answer, but he had to ask.